 - If required, you will need to attach your resume, cover letter or other documents in an electronic format.

-- If you are claiming Veterans Preference you must complete the Veteran's Preference.
-See below for additional information about Veteran's Preference.
+- If you are claiming Veterans' Preference you must complete the Veterans' Preference form.
+See below for additional information about Veterans' Preference.

 - Applications must be completed and submitted before the closing date of the position.

 - ALWAYS LOG OUT of the Job Applicant Center when you are done.

 If you would like to be considered for more than one position, or have saved your application in the JAC, you may always update, view and/or edit your existing applications.
 The Clerk will also hold promising applications for up to one year to be considered for future vacancies within the office.